thecompaniesapi/sdk-python/README.md

 pip install thecompaniesapi
 ```

+**That's it!** The SDK includes pre-generated types and works immediately after installation.

 ## 🔑 Initialize the client

 Get your API token from [your settings page](https://www.thecompaniesapi.com/settings/api-tokens) and initialize our client with `Client`.